ibbles/LearningUnrealEngine/Niagara.md

 ## Rendering

-Sprite particles are quads that are always facing the camera.
-They are rendering with the same (almost) kinds of materials as any mesh.
 Render modules are added to the red section of an Emitter's Module Stack.
 There are:
 - Sprint Renderer: